Italo-Turkish War: Trench phase

 Technologically and numerically superior Italian forces easily managed to take the shores.
-However, the Italians still could not penetrate deep in to the land.
+However, the Italians still could not penetrate deep inland.
 The Libyans and Turks, estimated at 15,000, made frequent attacks day and night on the strongly-entrenched Italian garrison in the southern suburbs of Benghazi.
 The four Italian infantry regiments on the defensive were supported by the cruisers San Marco and Agordat.
 The Italians rarely attempted a sortie.

 An attack of 20,000 Ottoman and local troops was repulsed on 30 November with considerable losses.
-Shortly afterward, the garrison was reinforced by the 57th infantry regiment from Italy.
+Shortly afterward, the garrison was reinforced by the 57th Infantry Regiment from Italy.
 The battleship Regina Elena also arrived from Tobruk.
 During the night of 14 and 15 December, the Ottomans attacked in great force but were repulsed with aid of the fire from the ships.
 The Italians lost several field guns.

 At Derna, the Ottomans and the Libyans were estimated at 3,500, but they were being constantly reinforced, and a general assault on the Italian position was expected.
 The Italian and Turkish forces in Tripoli and Cyrenaica were constantly reinforced since the Ottoman withdrawal to the interior enabled them to reinforce their troops considerably.

-Lacking a considerable navy, the Ottomans were not able to send regular forces to Libya, the Ottoman government supported a great number of young officers to travel to the area in order to rally the locals and coordinate the resistance.
+Lacking a considerable navy, the Ottomans were not able to send regular forces to Libya and so the Ottoman government supported a great number of young officers to travel to the area in order to rally the locals and coordinate the resistance.
 Enver Bey, Mustafa Kemal Bey, Ali Fethi Bey, Cami Bey, Nuri Bey and many other Turkish officers managed to reach Libya, traveling under secret identities such as covering as a medical doctor, journalist among others.
 The Ottoman Şehzade Osman Fuad had also joined these officers, granting royal support to the resistance.
-During the war, Mustafa Kemal Bey, the future founder of the Republic of Turkey, was wounded by a shrapnel to his eye.
-The cost of the war was defrayed chiefly by voluntary offerings from Muslims; men, weapons, ammunition and all kinds of other supplies were constantly sent across to the Egyptian and Tunisian frontiers, notwithstanding their neutrality.
+During the war, Mustafa Kemal Bey, the future founder of the Republic of Turkey, was wounded by shrapnel to his eye.
+The cost of the war was defrayed chiefly by voluntary offerings from Muslims; men, weapons, ammunition and all kinds of other supplies were constantly sent across to the Egyptian and Tunisian frontiers, not withstanding their neutrality.
 The Italians occupied Sidi Barrani on the coast between Tobruk and Solum to prevent contraband and troops from entering across the Egyptian frontier, and the naval blockaders guarded the coast as well as capturing several sailing ships laden with contraband.